AnthonyKalampogias/Consolify/README.md

 ## Future Steps

-Setup a dualboot system with Bazzite and have a shared disk partition for the games so both Windows and Bazzite can see the same game library.

 So in order to move forward with this project, I need to get the next step ready, which is

+1. Setup a dualboot system with Bazzite and have a shared disk partition for the games so both Windows and Bazzite can see the same game library.

-> *On boot, don't require login and open preferred game client immediately*
+2. On boot, don't require login and open preferred game client immediately

 To do this, my plan is to:

-1. Split my disk into 3 partitions (I have a 2TB NVMe on my PC; you can do the same by just having multiple disks or tailoring it according to your setup): one for Windows, one for Bazzite, and the last one for games.
+Split my disk into 3 partitions (I have a 2TB NVMe on my PC; you can do the same by just having multiple disks or tailoring it according to your setup): one for Windows, one for Bazzite, and the last one for games.
 I'll expand more on this as I go (ref. [reddit post](https://www.reddit.com/r/ROGAlly/comments/1gtc9qz/bazzite_dual_boot_with_shared_internal_game_drive/)).

+This way when the pc powers on it will go to bazzite where I will not set a password login (since my plan is to use bazzite only for gaming) and leave my windows user as is!

-2. Set up Steam Big Picture to run on startup.
+And finally set up Steam Big Picture to run on startup.